We commit Ourselves

 Vocational training.
 Excellent.

 The Chamber of Commerce and Industry interviewed young people about the factors that make a company attractive for vocational training.
-The result: The most important point for young people is a good working atmosphere and a familiar environment.
+The result: The most important point for them is a good working atmosphere and a familiar environment.
 They also wish to be taken seriously as a person already during their apprenticeship.
 The opportunity to learn a lot during the vocational training is almost equal in importance to the students.
 They consider the apprenticeship as an investment into their professional future for which they want to be prepared in the best and most comprehensive way possible.
-The study was published under the title “How to become an attractive employer for trainees” („Attraktiv als Ausbildungsbetrieb – was tun?“).

 The general managers of Global Fruit Point are happy about the continuing interest of young people who are keen to start their professional career at GFP.
 “We see the vocational training as an obligation toward the young generation.
 The fact that students consider our company as an attractive employer confirms our corporate culture”, says the management.